acoustic-content-samples/sample-custom-workflows-using-webhooks/slack-notification/README.md

 - The second step extracts some fields from the webhook and puts them into a JSON structure expected by Slack.
 - The third step sends an outbound webhook onto Slack.

+Create a new Zap and name it something like 'Send slack notification'.

 ### Catch the webhook

 - Create a webhook step in Zapier.